-CO2: Learn to appreciate the literary devices employed by the essayists.

-CO3: Understand the importance of essays as a genre to bring social change.

-CO4: Deliberate in depth the essays of Bacon, Hazlitt, Bertrand Russell, Charles Lamb and Matthew Arnold.
+- CO2: Learn to appreciate the literary devices employed by the essayists. - CO3: Understand the importance of essays as a genre to bring social change. - CO4: Deliberate in depth the essays of Bacon, Hazlitt, Bertrand Russell, Charles Lamb and Matthew Arnold. - 1.
+Francis Bacon: a) Of Studies b) Of Ambition 2.
+Joseph Addison: a) Ladies Hair dress b) Sunday in the Church 3.
+Hazlitt: a) On Going a Journey b) On the Ignorance of the Learned 4.
+Charles Lamb: a) Poor Relations b) Chimney Sweepers 5.
+Bertrand Russell: a) Behaviorism and Values b) Freedom versus Authority in Education 6.
+Mathew Arnold: a) Wordsworth b) John Keats

-- 1. The English Critical Tradition: An Anthology of English Literary Criticism, Vol-2, Edited by S. Ramaswamy & V.S.
+- The English Critical Tradition: An Anthology of English Literary Criticism, Vol-2, Edited by S. Ramaswamy & V.S.
 Sethuraman - 2.
 Wimsatt and Brook, Literary Criticism: A Short History - 3.
 G. Tillostone, Criticism and the Nineteenth Century